GlebBatykov/minerva/README.md

 Every time we contact the agent, we send him an `action`, according to which he already performs some action, and we can also send some data.

-Let's consider a simple example of creating an agent that stores the state of the counter, as well as creating endpoints that interact with this state.
+Let's consider a simple example of creating agent that stores the state of the counter, as well as creating endpoints that interact with this state.

-Creating an Agent class:
+Creating Agent class:

 ```dart
 class CounterAgent extends Agent {